-However, making an investment that qualifies for Business Property Relief (BPR) can be a solution for donors who expressed wishes to plan for their estate.
-That’s because a BPR-qualifying investment stays in the donor’s name, meaning they can access the capital later on if it’s needed.
+However, making an investment that qualifies for Business Relief (BR) can be a solution for donors who expressed wishes to plan for their estate.
+That’s because a BR-qualifying investment stays in the donor’s name, meaning they can access the capital later on if it’s needed.

 Meet Barbara and Malcolm

 Barbara and Malcolm are 88 and 90 respectively.
 Both have lost capacity, and a lasting power of attorney is in place for their financial affairs, with their grandson Tom acting as attorney.
 Tom wants to help Barbara and Malcolm stay in their home, where they receive at-home care.
 Although expensive, the cost of this care is being met by income from Barbara and Malcolm’s pensions.
 Tom is keen for them to have access to the remainder of their wealth should it be needed in the future to maintain their quality of care.